 Closing the diversity gap in the health professions and improving the quality of health care for underserved communities are the main objectives of our programs and initiatives.
-Increasing diversity of the health care workforce creates opportunities to begin working toward eliminating disparities and improving the quality of health care for underserved communities.
+Increasing diversity in the health care workforce creates opportunities to begin working toward improving access to care and eliminating health disparities.

 Our philosophy includes a five-pronged approach:

 - Working at multiple junctures along the health professions pathway;